 Heat Management and The Pi 4

 While the Raspberry Pi 4 is compact and powerful, there have been several complaints concerning its less-than-efficient thermal design.
-Retailers do not fail to include heat sinks and fans with their kits, but despite this, the Raspberry Pi runs hot.
-Arguably, the poor heat dissipation is the Raspberry Pi 4’s greatest flaw and an issue that the Raspberry Pi 5 should address.
+Retailers do not fail to include heat sinks and fans with their kits, but the Raspberry Pi runs hot despite this.
+Arguably, the poor heat dissipation is the Raspberry Pi 4’s most significant flaw and an issue that the Raspberry Pi 5 should address.

 About the Pi 5’s Storage

-Like it’s predecessors, the Raspberry Pi 4B uses an SD card to store and run the Raspberry Pi OS.
-Preparing for the future, we may see a shift to an eMMC storage that offers 400 MB/s of write speed in comparison to 12 MB/s of the SD card reader.
+Like its predecessors, the Raspberry Pi 4B uses an SD card to store and run the Raspberry Pi OS.
+Preparing for the future, we may see a shift to an eMMC storage that offers 400 MB/s of write speed compared to 12 MB/s of the SD card reader.
 However, the likelihood of that happening with the Raspberry Pi 5 is low because a shift to eMMC storage would entail added cost, so this shift would have lesser priority.

 Connectivity

 Presently, Raspberry Pi offers IEEE 802.11ac standard (or Wi-Fi 5) along with Bluetooth 5.0.
-So, it wouldn’t be a surprise if the Raspberry Pi 5 was to offer Wi-Fi 6 or even Wi-Fi 6E.
-Of course, the same can be said about Bluetooth, expect an upgrade to Bluetooth 5.2.
+So, it wouldn’t be a surprise if the Raspberry Pi 5 was to provide Wi-Fi 6 or even Wi-Fi 6E.
+Of course, the same can be said about Bluetooth; expect an upgrade to Bluetooth 5.2.

 What will the Raspberry Pi 5 cost?